The CSC COVID-19 POLICY

 RENTALS UPDATE: August 28, 2020

 Our priority is to work within the state regulations and staff resources and run all our programs safely.
-For these reasons, the CSC has cancelled rentals for the foreseeable future.
-Season passes will also not be available for sale.
-We will do our best to get these programs up and running as soon as possible and will make an announcement once it is feasible for us to open up registration.
+For these reasons, the CSC has cancelled rentals for the Season.
+We are not renting any boats or paddlecraft.

 FREQUENTLY ASKED QUESTIONS